-With the proper retail sales training, smart retailers will be able to raise average ticket, sell more profitable wants along with the smallest necessities.
+With the proper retail sales training, smart retailers will be able to raise average ticket, and sell more profitable wants along with the smallest necessities.
 And not have to claw their way to profitability.

 About Bob Phibbs, the Retail Doctor

-Companies from some of the very largest, to some of the smallest, from luxury brands to startups, from franchises to regional chains contact me as a retail consultant because they are looking for results.
-An owner may have read one of my books, seen my videos, seen me on TV,heard me speak or read this blog to get a taste of my people-focused philosophy and my methods.
+Companies from some of the very largest to some of the smallest, from luxury brands to startups, from franchises to regional chains, contact me as a retail consultant because they are looking for results.
+An owner may have read one of my books, seen my videos, seen me on TV,heard me speak, or read this blog to get a taste of my people-focused philosophy and my methods.

-While every client and project is different, the ability to enlist me as a retail consultant who has a fresh set of eyes to look at the challenges you are facing results in a focused, effective and creative path to profitable sales.
+While every client and project is different, the ability to enlist me as a retail consultant who has a fresh set of eyes to look at the challenges you are facing results in a focused, effective, and creative path to profitable sales.

 No matter what your size, let's see how I can help you; click the Take the first step button below to contact me.